 - Data Rates: 0.3-50 kbps

-The Internet of Thing has become the basis of digital transformation and automation, developing new business offerings and improving the way we live, work and entertain ourselves.
+The Internet of Things has become the basis of digital transformation and automation, developing new business offerings and improving the way we live, work and entertain ourselves.